Magway Region

 Magway Region (မကွေးတိုင်းဒေသကြီး, [məɡwé táiɰ̃ dèθa̰ dʑí]; formerly Magway Division) is an administrative division in central Myanmar.
 It is the second largest of Myanmar's seven divisions, with an area of 17306 sqmi.
-Pa Del Dam (ပဒဲဆည်) is one of the dams in Aunglan Township, Magway Division.
-The capital and second largest city of the Magway Division is Magway.
+Pa-de Dam (ပဒဲဆည်) is one of the dams in Aunglan Township, Magway Region.
+The capital and second largest city of the Magway Region is Magway.
 The largest city is Pakokku.
-The major cities of Magway Division are Magway, Pakokku, Aunglan, Yenangyaung, Taungdwingyi, Chauk, Minbu, Thayet and Gangaw.
+The major cities of Magway Region are Magway, Pakokku, Aunglan, Yenangyaung, Taungdwingyi, Chauk, Minbu, Thayet and Gangaw.

 Geography

 Magway Region sits approximately between north latitude 18° 50' to 22° 47' and east longitude 93° 47' to 95° 55'.
 It is bordered by Sagaing Region to the north, Mandalay Region to the east, Bago Region to the south, and Rakhine State and Chin State to the west.

 History

 Fossils of the early primates over 40 million years old were excavated in the Pondaung and Ponnya areas from Pakokku District in Magway Region, leading the government to proclaim that Myanmar as "the birthplace of humanity in the world," a claim which is unsupported by anthropologists.
 An ancient city of the Pyu, Peikthano-myo, about 2,000 years old, is located in Taungdwingyi Township, Magway Region.

-The history of Magway Region mirrors that of the other divisions of central Burma.
+The history of Magway Region mirrors that of the other regions of central Burma.
 The ancient name of Magway Region is Minbu Region (or) Minbu Province.
 Minbu Region was established with 3 districts.
-They are Minbu District, Thayet District, and Yenangyaung District.Its capital city was Yenangyaung.In 1950,Chauk township was moved to Yenangyaung District from Myingyan District.
+They are Minbu District, Thayet District, and Yenangyaung District.
+Its capital city was Yenangyaung.
+In 1950, Chauk township was moved to Yenangyaung District from Myingyan District.

 On 2 March 1962, the military led by General Ne Win took control of Burma through a coup d'état, and the government has been under direct or indirect control by the military.
 A new constitution of the Socialist Republic of the Union of Burma was adopted in 1974.

 The name of Minbu Region was changed to Magway Region and Yenangyaung District was abolished.
 Magway District was established with 6 townships.
 Pakokku Hill Tracts (or) Pakokku Province was abolished, and Pakokku District was added to the Magway Division and Mindat District was added to the Chin state.
 Magway Region was then divided into 4 districts: Magway District, Minbu District, Thayet District and Pakokku District.
 Its capital city was changed from Yenangyaung to Magway.

-In 4 April 1996, Pakokku District was divided into two districts: Pakokku District and Gangaw District.
+On 4 April 1996, Pakokku District was divided into two districts: Pakokku District and Gangaw District.
 Currently, Magway Region has a total of 5 districts and 25 townships.